RtCW SP end / change map trigger

-To get this to work properly you need 2 trigger fields, one directly behind the other (when using an entity chain and not using a triggered script).
+To get this to work properly you need two trigger fields, one directly behind the other (when using an entity chain and not using a triggered script).
 The first is a func_inv_user with key/value pair of;

 cursorhint / hint_exit